 - 2 tablespoons turbinado or granulated sugar, for sprinkling

 - Preheat oven temperature to 400 degrees (F).

 - In a large mixing bowl whisk together both flours, baking powder, salt, and sugar.
 Add the cold butter bits, and using your hands, work the butter into the flour mixture until it resembles a course meal.
 Place the bowl in the freezer for 20 minutes.

-- In a small bowl whisk together the sour cream, egg, and egg yolk.
+- In a small bowl whisk together the sour cream, one egg, and the egg yolk.

 - In a small bowl toss the cherries with the remaining 2 tablespoons of flour; set aside.